miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 minion to see a list of each individual creature and their level.
 Click on any individual creature to see the minion management screen where you can control them.
-There are a list of extra commands when inside a minion, such as casting [spells](spells "wikilink").
+There are a list of extra commands when inside a minion, such as casting [/keeperrl_wiki/spells](/keeperrl_wiki/spells "wikilink").
 After taking over a minion's will, press “u” to return to the “dark god” mode.

 Press 't' to travel to other map sectors on the campaign map.
 Note that